Mary Ellen Edmunds: Nursing career

 Edmunds began teaching at BYU as a nursing instructor in 1965.
 She taught until 1970.
 She left BYU to become the nursing supervisor and instructor at the Utah Valley Hospital, where she worked from 1970 to 1972.
 Following that position, she became the coordinator of health missionaries for the LDS Church.

 Church service

 Missions

-Edmunds has served multiple missions for the LDS Church.
+Edmunds has served multiple missions for the Church of Jesus Christ of Latter-Day Saints.
 From 1962 through 1964, she served in the Southern Far East Mission, which included four months in Taiwan, five months in Hong Kong, and 15 months in the Philippines.
-She was one of the first two female missionaries of the LDS Church to be sent to the Philippines.
+She was one of the first two female missionaries to be sent to the Philippines.
 She later returned as the first health missionary to the Philippines Manila Mission from 1972 to 1973.
-In 1976-1978, she was called to serve in the Indonesia Djakarta Mission as a welfare services missionary, and was also the first female Mormon missionary there.
+In 1976-1978, she was called to serve in the Indonesia Djakarta Mission as a welfare services missionary, and was also the first female Latter-Day Saint missionary there.